Metástasis: Distribution

-In Mexico, Televisa's Channel 5 broadcast the series Monday through Friday at midnight.
+In Mexico, Televisa's Channel 5 broadcast the series Monday through Friday at midnight; in the United States, the series aired on UniMás, with a debut simulcast on UniMás, Univision, and Galavisión on Sunday, June 8, 2014.

 Series overview

 Reception

-Vince Gilligan, the original creator of Breaking Bad, praised Metástasis' creators for being able to create the original series' entire runtime on a much faster and smaller budget.
+Vince Gilligan, the original creator of Breaking Bad, praised Metástasis' creators for being able to create the original series' entire runtime much faster and on a smaller budget.